-Generally, establishing California residence for tuition purposes requires a combination of physical presence and intent to remain indefinitely.
-An adult who, at least one full year prior to the residence determination date for the term in which enrollment is contemplated, can demonstrate both physical presence in the state combined with evidence of intent to remain in California indefinitely may establish California residence for tuition purposes.
-A minor normally derives residence from the parent(s) they reside with or most recently resided with.
+Generally, establishing California residency for tuition purposes requires a combination of physical presence and intent to remain indefinitely.
+An adult who, at least one full year prior to the residence determination date for the term in which enrollment is contemplated, can demonstrate both physical presence in the state combined with evidence of intent to remain in California indefinitely may establish California residency for tuition purposes.
+A minor normally derives residency from the parent(s) they reside with or most recently resided with.

 Evidence demonstrating intent may vary from case to case but will include, and is not limited to, the absence of residential ties to any other state, California voter registration and voting in California elections, maintaining California vehicle registration and driver's license, maintaining active California bank accounts, filing California income tax returns and listing a California address on federal tax returns, owning residential property or occupying or renting an apartment where permanent belongings are kept, maintaining active memberships in California professional or social organizations, and maintaining a permanent military address and home of record in California.